-MediaMath complies with the U.S.-EU Safe Harbor Framework and the U.S. Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personally identifiable information from European Union member countries.
+MediaMath complies with the U.S.-EU Safe Harbor Framework and the U.S. Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personally identifiable information from European Union member countries and Switzerland.
 MediaMath has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 To learn more about the Safe Harbor program, and to view our certification page, please visit http://www.export.gov/safeharbor/.

 MediaMath's technology complies with the rules of the Platform for Privacy Preferences (P3P) Project, as outlined by the World Wide Web Consortium.
 P3P provides a simple, automated way for users to gain more control over the use of their personal information.

 MediaMath is an active member of the industry associations that govern the use and policies around online consumer privacy including the IAB, IAB UK, the Digital Advertising Alliance (‘DAA’) and the Network Advertising Initiative (‘NAI’) (www.networkadvertising.org).
 MediaMath complies with the Industry’s Self-Regulatory Principles and we believe that these Principles will protect and ensure individual consumer privacy.